boschmotorsport/WinDarab/COM Api.md

 ### DarabUnRegister

 This script removes the registration of the Darab contained in the executing directory

+## COMAPI vs BMS2API

+### COMAPI

+Using COMAPI allows some control over WinDarab:

+- Attaching to or creating new instances of WinDarab Applicatnoi
+- Data Domain (opened files and overlays)
+- Cursor position
+- View range
+- Marked/Tagged range

+A user can also compile their application as a *WinDarab Plugin* this allows custom buttons and menus on the WinDarab Ribbon

+With the exception of plugins, applications using COMAPI are *out of process communication*

+### BMS2API

+Using BMS2API allows the user to have *in process communication*.

+When using BMS2API, there is no WinDarab Application that is spawned or interacted with.
+This is prefered if the user needs to access purely the data stored in a WinDarab datafile for external processing

 ## Creating COMAPI vs BMS2API